What Is Peritoneal Ascites?

 If you are experiencing any of these symptoms, you make an appointment with a doctor for a proper examination and diagnosis.

-Several conditions can cause peritoneal fluid to build up, including liver cirrhosis and cancers of the peritoneum (the lining of the abdomen), liver, breast, and uterus.
+Several conditions can cause peritoneal effusion (fluid buildup in the peritoneal cavity), including liver cirrhosis and cancers of the peritoneum (the lining of the abdomen), liver, breast, and uterus.

 The best way to confirm the cause is to see a doctor who can perform imaging scans and other diagnostic tests.